Monarch Butterfly Biosphere Reserve: Criticism

-In her 2021 article, Dr. Gonzalez-Duarte combines historical and ethnographic data to critique the neoliberal agendas which have been exerted by big international NGO’s over Indigenous lands.
+In her 2021 article, Gonzalez-Duarte combines historical and ethnographic data to critique the neoliberal agendas which have been exerted by big international NGOs over Indigenous lands.
 She outlines the long and contentious history of the reserve.
-Once private and public institutions became involved in late 20th century, the transition from a communal property to a private and state-controlled one created “a land [enclosure] in the name of ecosystem protection work to further capitalist expansion and class privilege… and a [space] for instituting neoliberal economies… through financialization and decentralization.”
+Once private and public institutions became involved in late 20th century, the transition from a communal property to a private and state-controlled one created "a land [enclosure] in the name of ecosystem protection work to further capitalist expansion and class privilege... and a [space] for instituting neoliberal economies... through financialization and decentralization."

-Gonzalez-Duarte states that the presence of the UNESCO program and the neoliberal structures of Mexico and North America have “reshaped local, regional, global, and human-nature relationships in ways that have facilitated the expansion of illicit economies and violence” in the Oyamel Forest.
-The reserve’s land boundary has created a human/non human divide, contributing to the reshaping of authority systems.
-The resulting borders are frontier zones in which neoliberal structures and governing systems have allowed “outsourced” violence to implement il/icit economic activities.
+Gonzalez-Duarte states that the presence of the UNESCO program and the neoliberal structures of Mexico and North America have "reshaped local, regional, global, and human-nature relationships in ways that have facilitated the expansion of illicit economies and violence" in the Oyamel Forest.
+The reserve's land boundary has created a human/non human divide, contributing to the reshaping of authority systems.
+The resulting borders are frontier zones in which neoliberal structures and governing systems have allowed "outsourced" violence to implement il/icit economic activities.
 The presence of organized crime within the Monarch Reserve has threatened the existence of the region and its populations instead of furthering its prosperity.
 Gonzalez-Duarte notes that the UNESCO Man and the Biosphere Program (MAB) has inadvertently increased the risk of disappearance of both human and butterfly inhabitants of the reserve.
-To combat this unethical authority, the author suggests that “principles from non-dualist traditional ecological” methods can improve conservation efforts for all parties involved.
+To combat this unethical authority, the author suggests that "principles from non-dualist traditional ecological" methods can improve conservation efforts for all parties involved.